-Proposals should follow the 2012 application format (PDF), which includes a principal investigator biographical sketch, description of the research proposed, and budget justification.
+Proposals should follow the 2014 application format (PDF), , which begin with a one-page letter of intent and cover sheet, principal investigator biographical sketch, description of the research proposed, and budget justification.
 The description of the research proposed is limited to 5 pages and must address background, aims, methods, and cancer relevance.

 Applications should be sent to the attention of Robert Gerlach (Robert.W.Gerlach@hitchcock.org), NCCC Research Administrator.
 Questions should be directed to him at (603) 653-6187.

-Proposals may request one-year of support up to $25,000 direct costs.
 Currently funded investigators must propose a project that takes work in a new direction.
-Given the pilot intent of the awards, projects requiring PI salary support and/or equipment purchases should cite an institutional commitment to pursuing the results of the work proposed.
-Funding for this announcement totals $250,000, with an expectation of 10 awards.
+Given the pilot intent of the awards, projects requiring more than consumable costs (e.g., PI salary support and/or equipment purchases) should cite an institutional commitment to pursuing the results of the work proposed beyond the project award period.
+Other Expense requests for purchased services outside of an NCCC Shared Resource require confirmation from the NCCC Shared Resource Director that the service needs to purchased elsewhere.
 Awards are anticipated to be made in December.